 \section{Introduction}

-Spectroscopy at high throughput and high resolution plays a key role in the study of the universe, whether it is used for exoplanet detection/characterization, stellar physics or cosmology.
-High dispersion spectroscopic (HDS) observations of star-planet systems have recently been used to isolate giant exoplanet signals via Doppler shifts, enabling measurements of orbital velocities, masses, and molecular features~\citep[e.g.][]{snellen10,brogi12,currie2023ppvii}.
+Spectroscopy at high throughput and high resolution plays a key role in the study of the Universe, whether it is used for exoplanet detection or characterization, stellar physics, or cosmology.
+High-dispersion spectroscopic (HDS) observations of star-planet systems have recently been used to isolate giant exoplanet signals via Doppler shifts, enabling measurements of orbital velocities, masses, and molecular features~\citep[e.g.,][]{snellen10,brogi12,currie2023ppvii}.
 This HDS analysis approach, coupled with high contrast imaging, is also expected to enable rocky planet characterization with next-generation telescopes~\citep{snellen15}.
-High spectral resolution observations of stars have enabled a broad range of science, from measurements of circumstellar disk and wind kinematics~\citep[e.g.][]{pontoppidan11} and ices~\citep[e.g.][]{boogert02}, to tests of general relativity via radial velocity measurements of stars in the galactic center~\citep[e.g.][]{do19}.
-High-throughput, high-resolution spectrographs are also crucial for a wide range of extragalactic faint source applications, from transient follow-up~\citep[e.g.][]{patat07}, to characterizing stellar populations~\citep[e.g.][]{reddy22}, to intermediate mass black hole searches~\citep[e.g.][and references therein]{casares14}.
+High-spectral-resolution observations of stars have enabled a broad range of science, from measurements of circumstellar disk and wind kinematics~\citep[e.g.,][]{pontoppidan11} and ices~\citep[e.g.,][]{boogert02}, to tests of general relativity via radial velocity measurements of stars in the galactic center~\citep[e.g.,][]{do19}.
+High-throughput, high-resolution spectrographs are also crucial for a wide range of extragalactic faint source applications, from transient follow-up~\citep[e.g.,][]{patat07}, to characterizing stellar populations~\citep[e.g.,][]{reddy22}, to searches for intermediate-mass black holes~\citep[e.g.,][and references therein]{casares14}.